Les Misérables: The Dream Cast in Concert: Notable events

 During the performance of "Castle on a Cloud", as Hannah Chick sang the line "Crying at all is not allowed", a loud pop was heard – the popping of a balloon, one of many stored in the ceiling for release at the end of the show.
 It visibly startled her (as seen by her sudden flinch), but she recovered immediately and continued the song with no delay in the delivery.

-The five international English-speaking Valjeans featured in the encore song played the convicts in the opening number "Look Down".
+The five international, English-speaking Valjean's featured in the encore song, also played the convicts in the opening number "Look Down".

 Encore

 The programme ends with an encore in which seventeen international actors who portray Jean Valjean in their respective countries join Wilkinson on stage to each sing a few bars of "Do You Hear the People Sing?" in their native languages.
 They are then joined by the entire cast and choir to sing the last verse of "One Day More", receiving a standing ovation.
 Red, white, and blue balloons, as well as confetti, fall from the ceiling; sparklers erupt on stage as the show finishes.